Mission, Values, and History

 In October 2009 the UT System Board of Regents and the Board of Trustees of the Seton Family of Hospitals approved the creation of a new partnership with UT Southwestern for medical education and research.
 The partnership significantly increased the number of residents (doctors in training) practicing at Seton facilities.
 The agreement also bolstered medical research projects conducted by the Seton Family of Hospitals, and allowed for the expansion of collaborative research efforts with UT Southwestern and The University of Texas at Austin.

 The partnership led the UT System Board of Regents to in February 2011 approve changing the institution’s name to The University of Texas Southwestern Medical Center, stripping “at Dallas” from the name.
 The change was intended to reflect the growing breadth of the school, which includes clinical facilities in Frisco, Las Colinas, Lewisville, Park Cities, Plano, and Richardson, along with the Harold C. Simmons Comprehensive Cancer Center and the new Monty and Tex Moncrief Medical Center in Fort Worth.

-UT Southwestern's faculty and residents annually provide care to more than 100,000 hospitalized patients and oversee nearly 2.2 million outpatient visits.
-They also provide $119.2 million in unreimbursed professional services annually.
+UT Southwestern's faculty and residents annually provide care to more than 117,000 hospitalized patients, nearly 360,000 emergency room cases, and oversee nearly 3 million outpatient visits.

 And as international medical and scientific needs grow, UT Southwestern will keep working to remain at the pinnacle of medical institutions worldwide.